Health Sciences (MSc Program)

 In addition to meeting the admission application requirements outline in General Admission of the Graduate ÂÜÀòÉäÇø and Regulations, all applicants to the Health Sciences MSc program are required to submit a Criminal Record Check search prior to the first day of classes in their entry semester.

 Domestic applicants must supply a Criminal Record Check search result after receiving an offer of admission and before the first day of classes; the search result is not required with the application.
-International applicants must submit a Criminal Record Check search result completed by their local police authority upon application, and will also be required to submit a British Columbia Criminal Record Check if offered admission.
-The Office of the Registrar will provide instructions to domestic and international applicants who have accepted offers of admission on how to complete a British Columbia Criminal Record Check.
+International applicants must submit a Criminal Record Check search result completed by their local police authority upon application, and are also required to submit a British Columbia Criminal Record Check if offered admission.
+The Office of the Registrar provides instructions on how to complete a British Columbia Criminal Record Check to domestic and international applicants who have accepted offers of admission.

 Prerequisites